rgilks/royal-game-of-ur-cli/docs/strategies.md

 **Customizable Parameters**:
 - `iterations`: The number of simulations to run.
 More iterations generally lead to better performance but require more computation time.
 - `exploration`: Controls the balance between exploration and exploitation in the search.
-- `rave`: Affects how quickly the algorithm shifts from using RAVE (Rapid Action Value Estimation) values to using UCT values.

 For more details, see the [Monte Carlo Tree Search (MCTS) Documentation](./mcts.md).